Trifluoromethylation: Asymmetric trifluoromethylation

 Enantioselective methods for the α-trifluoromethylation of carbonyls are available through enamine catalysis of aldehydes (photoredox or iodonium), copper catalysis of β-ketoesters, and radical addition to zirconium enolates.

 Trifluoromethyl cation

 The trifluoromethyl cation is a molecular cation with a formula of CF_{3}^{+}.
 It is a carbocation due to its positively charged carbon atom.
 It is part of the family of carbenium ions, with three fluorine atoms as substituents in place of its hydrogen atoms.

 Compared to methenium (the simplest carbenium ion), trifluoromethyl cation is more stable due to the presence of fluorine atoms.
 The fluorine atoms have lone pairs of electrons overlapping with the carbon atom.
 These electrons stabilize the positive charge of the central carbon atom, stabilizing the molecule as a whole.
 The overlap is effective due to the size of fluorine's p orbital in the molecule.

-While electron-donating fluorine lone pairs are present, it does not exist as its own.
-The production of a CF_{3}^{+} cation has been described as "extremely hard".
+The chemical generation of a CF_{3}^{+} cation has been described as "extremely hard".
+Gas-phase trifluoromethylcarbenium ions may be obtained via electron ionization of carbon tetrafluoride, but trifluoromethylcarbenium salts have never been isolated, and are not expected to be stable: the predicted standard enthalpy of reaction for CF4 + SbF5 -> [CF3]+[SbF6]- is +19 kcal·mol^{−1}.